-- measures imposed by the local planning authority or Historic England relating to archaeology and listed building conditions. - 75.2 Prior to commencing Works, the Delivery Authority will procure that a desktop assessment is undertaken to determine whether significant buried or standing archaeological potential might be present to determine if investigation and/or recording is required.
+- measures imposed by the local planning authority or Historic England relating to archaeology and listed building conditions.
+For the avoidance of doubt, any archaeological discoveries made by the Delivery Authority or its contractors shall not be owned by the Delivery Authority or its contractors. - 75.2 Prior to commencing Works, the Delivery Authority will procure that a desktop assessment is undertaken to determine whether significant buried or standing archaeological potential might be present to determine if investigation and/or recording is required.